LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

    </body>
    </html>

-You have seen most of the HTML tags, but line 12 shows something odd.
+You have seen most of the HTML tags before, but line 12 shows something odd.
 The strange tag ``<app-root>`` represents a key idea behind building templates.
-Angular allows us to define our own tags, which are also used as placeholders in an HTML file.
+Angular allows us to define our own tags, which are used as another type of placeholder in an HTML file.
 In this case, ``<app-root></app-root>`` reserves space on the webpage for information supplied by other files.
 Line 12 essentially says, "Display all the content from the ``app`` folder here."

 As we add more pieces to our template, we will define specific tags to help us arrange the different items on the screen.
 This makes it easier for us to keep